 System Information The Managed Switch system information is provided here.
 IP Configuration Configures the Managed Switch with IPv4/IPv6 interface and IP routes on this page.
 IP Status This page displays the status of the IP protocol layer.
-The status is defined by the IP interfaces, the IP routes and the neighbour cache (ARP cache) Hoore Configuration Status.
+The status is defined by the IP interfaces, the IP routes and the neighbour cache (ARP cache) status.
 Users Configuration This page provides an overview of the current users.
 Currently the only way to login as another user on the web server is to close and reopen the browser.
 Privilege Levels This page provides an overview of the privilege levels.
 NTP Configuration Configure NTP server on this page.
 Time Configure time parameter on this page.
 UPnP Configure UPnP on this page.
 DHCP Relay Configure DHCP Relay on this page.
 DHCP Relay Statistics This page provides statistics for DHCP relay.
 CPU Load This page displays the CPU load, using an SVG graph.
 System Log The Managed Switch system log information is provided here.
 Detailed Log The Managed Switch system detailed log information is provided here.
 Remote Syslog Configure remote syslog on this page.
 SMTP Configuration Configuration SMTP parameters on this page.
+Digital Input/Output Configuration digital input and output on this page.
 Fault Alarm Configuration fault alarm on this page.
-Web Firmware Upgrade This page facilitates an update of the firmware controlling the Managed TETP Firmware Ungrade Switch.
-Upgrade the firmware via TFTP server This copies running config to startup config thereby ensuring that the Save Startup Config This copies running-config to startup-config , thereby ensuring that the currently active configuration will be used at the next reboot.
-Confirmation Download , Configuration Download Configuration Upload You can upload the files to the switch.
+Web Firmware Upgrade This page facilitates an update of the firmware controlling the Managed Switch.
+TFTP Firmware Upgrade Upgrade the firmware via TFTP server Save Startup Config This copies running-config to startup-config, thereby ensuring that the currently active configuration will be used at the next reboot.
+Configuration Download You can download the files on the switch.
+Configuration Upload You can upload the files to the switch.
 Configuration Activate You can activate the configuration file present on the switch.
 Configuration Delete You can delete the writable files which are stored in flash.
 Image Select Configuration active or alternate firmware on this page.
 Factory Default You can reset the configuration of the Managed Switch on this page.
 Only the IP configuration is retained.
 System Reboot You can restart the Managed Switch on this page.
-After restarting, the

-Managed Switch will boot normally.
+After restarting, the Managed Switch will boot normally.